PrometheanDissident/prometheandissident.github.io/pages/culture.md

 permalink: /culture/
 ---

+**<u>Summary</u>**

+This section discusses culture from a very abstract level.
+Culture is a concept which has a lot of confusion surrounding it, and I begin this section with a discussion of what culture is, and what it encompasses to help clarify things.
+Once culture is well-defined, it is easy to understand how culture should be analyzed and where its value comes from.
+While some rationalist types argue that culture is something bad, I assert that it carries significant value as it helps to socialize people within a community, which is crucial towards the survival and thriving of people.
+Sociobiologically, culture carries with it a numbeer of adaptive functions which I lay out in detail using analysis done by E.O.
+Wilson.
+Finally, I discuss cultural relativism, and its various conceptions.
+I argue that cultural relativism can be good as a methodological tool to study cultures, as well as a way to underatand and empathize with cultural beliefs in their particular contexts.
+However, cultural relativism as a moral viewpoint is ultimately rendered incoherent in its application, and thus must be rejected.
+Culture is important, but it is not static.
+Cultures should be assessed according to how well they fulfill their adaptive functions.

 ## What is Culture

 Culture is best understood as being a set of values, beliefs, and practices that a particular group of people have.
 Insofar as a "group" can be said to have statistical commonalities between themselves along these dimensions, or statistically differ in their propensities for things along these dimensions relative to other groups, that group can be said to have a culture.
 This understanding of culture is extremely broad, and includes a wide variety of issues.
 It is not merely simple things such as rituals or customs, or norms and mores, but can also include political ideologies, theories of history, or even scientific propositions.